-Each player is assigned a gemstone colour.
+Each player is assigned a gemstone colour, normally the player's preferred BGA colour.
 The stock of 94 links is separated into groups according to their metal colour: bronze, silver and gold.
 The game is played over three rounds, with bronze links played in the bronze round, silver in the silver round and gold links in the gold round.